War of the Human Tanks: Alter

 - 50 % positive mentions

 The music in the game is generally well-received, with many praising its eclectic and innovative electronic-based soundtrack that enhances the gameplay experience.
 While most tracks are enjoyable and memorable, a few odd or less favorable pieces have been noted.
-Overall, the soundtrack contributes positively to the game's atmosphere, making it a worthwhile addition for fans of the genre.
+Overall, the soundtrack is considered a strong aspect of the game, contributing to its fun and engaging atmosphere.

 “The soundtrack is as eclectic as ever.”